People and Planet University League

 Our first Carbon Reduction Management Plan, which spanned 2010-2020, was fully delivered in 2018.
 In this period, we reduced total emissions by around 40% and improved our carbon efficiency by 66%.
 This doesn't include the 100% renewable electricity that we purchase from the grid.

 We're continually working to reduce water consumption and losses in our water infrastructure.
-We stipulate water efficient appliances in all new builds and refurbishments.
+We stipulate water-efficient appliances in all new builds and refurbishments.
 We also have water metering in all our buildings and at key points across our water mains to ensure we pick up leaks quickly.

 We've made steady progress in reducing consumption per head, but these figures have been skewed over the last couple of years due to Covid.
+Recently, we identified a large water leak in the water system which has now been repaired and will help reduce water loss.